DrStark85/KT2_simulator/README.md

 Outputs:

-1. The script prints all data on the operative and target, then prints the probabilities of different outcomes.
+1. The script prints all data on the operative and target, then prints the probabilities of different outcomes as well as average wounds in the scenarios where the operator/target has won.
+It also prints a "weighted sum": (Operator win ratio * Num wounds when operator has won - Target win ratio * Num wounds when target has won) / num_simulations, which is an attempt at a "total score" to allow easy comparisons between e.g. different weapons.

 2. Most importantly, the script creates a histogram of different outcomes turn by turn.
 This provides a lot of information but can sometimes become a bit messy.
 The x axis is how many wounds the operative has left in each simulation after the target has been defeated, negative numbers mean that the target won and shows how many wounds it has left instead.
 Rounds are named as follows: A-Bxy.
 A is the turn number, B is whether it's in the first or second figure's activation and xy is either 'op' or 'ta' to indicate whether it's in the operative's or the target's activation.
 This is because if using random activation order, the operative might be attacking first in the first turn but last in the second or vice versa.